aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 We finished our very first and simple work chain.

 Let's run it!
-In the terminal, navatage to the folder where you have your work chain file.
+In the terminal, navigate to the folder where you have your work chain file.
 Then, open a `verdi shell` session and execute: